qase-tms/qase-frp/README.md

 If omitted, the script will generate a random name.

-### Step 4: Obtain Public URL
+### Step 4: Obtain FRP URL

-After execution, the script will output a URL.
-Save this URL—it will be used for cloud testing in Qase.
+After the launch, the script outputs a URL, like `http://${project_name}.srv.frps.qase.dev`.

+**Important:**
+- This URL could be opened only within the Qase internal network and will not work locally.
+It is specifically required for the cloud test generator and runner in Qase.
+- The link is valid only while the script is running.
+If the script is stopped, the link will become invalid.

 ### Step 5: Configure Environment in Qase